You are engraved in the lines on the ceiling

 At dusk, lights glitter along the coast and people on the beach are shouting, enjoying the warm evening.
 The club is open to the air, and the music pulses out into the night, in its throbbing and shifting waves.
 The crowd moves like one organism, with cells that leave and rejoin, in enigmatic patterns.
 Soon we are absorbed and Sal’s body is against mine, then separate as we dance, and we drink.
 The darkness and the flashing lights, the lasers.
 I catch Sal’s dark eyes.
 I go to kiss him, but he pulls away, shaking his head.

 Later, we talk by the bar –

 – It’s been so long.
 Mum says you’ll need time.
 She always… she wants you to come round so she can see you again.
 You left so quickly.

 I look everywhere but at him, and drink my sunrise.

-Under the stars, Elsa is there too.
-She holds my hands and smiles, joining in dancing with Sal.
+Under the drunk stars, soon Elsa is there too.
+She comes to hold my hands and smiles, joining in dancing with Sal.
 We shift and jump and I think of Anne, how she might have forgiven me and maybe in another world danced too, or at least I could have seen her on the beach with my dad, sat with her head on his shoulders looking out into the dark, and then it hurts so much that I have to scream, I scream and Elsa and Sal are hugging me and I’m holding them.
 We fall to our knees on the sand and they hold me as I cry, as the music climaxes, and then, as the night goes on, and the morning is touched, it fades away.

 In the quiet morning we sit, watching as the horizon lightens.
 And the sea is calm, and thawing, almost.
 Beautiful and serious, with gigantic shadows moving under water.
 I look at it like I’ve never seen it before.
 Then, the sun